zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Machine_epsilon.md

     {\displaystyle \varepsilon }

 .
-There are two prevailing definitions, denoted here as rounding machine
+There are two prevailing definitions, denoted here as rounding machine epsilon or the formal definition and interval machine epsilon or mainstream definition.
+In the mainstream definition, machine epsilon is independent of rounding method, and is defined simply as the difference between 1 and the next larger floating point number.
+In the formal definition, machine epsilon is dependent on the type of rounding used and is also called unit roundoff, which has the symbol bold Roman u.
+The two terms can generally be considered to differ by simply a factor of two, with the formal definition yielding an epsilon half the size of the mainstream definition, as summarized in the tables in the next section.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example C code
 - Category:Articles with example Python (programming language) code